 Sport Management (SM) leads to a Kinesiology Bachelor of Arts degree and provides students with outstanding preparation for entry-level professional positions in sport industries.
-During the first and second year (level-one) students must complete a series of required courses, make significant progress toward an additional set of strongly recommended foundation courses, and take distribution courses.
+During the first and second year (level-one) students must complete a series of required courses, make significant progress toward an additional set of strongly recommended foundation courses, and make progress toward the distribution requirement.
 Overall, level-one students are expected to complete at least 55 credit hours during these two years.